jose-da-s/jasper-server-os/jasperserver/scripts/linux/readme.txt

 ------------------------

-Add JasperReports Server as a Linux Service
+Add Jasper Server OS as a Linux Service
 -------------------------------------------

-The steps described in this section are an example of how to setup JasperReports Server as a service under Linux.
+The steps described in this section are an example of how to setup Jasper Server OS as a service under Linux.
 The examples use Ubuntu and Redhat.